cristianrz/metadmin-framework/README.md

 Detailed instructions coming soon.

-## Adding scripts
+## Adding modules

-All scripts are inside `lib/metadmin/modules`.
-If you create any directory inside there and add a script, it will pick it up.
-Generally scripts have the
+All modules are inside `lib/metadmin/modules`.
+If you create any directory inside there and add a module, it will pick it up.
+Generally, modules are shell scripts that have the following:
-following:

 - several environment variables set
-- environment variable `options` contains the names of all of the environment variables in use from that script
+- environment variable `options` contains the names of all of the environment variables in use from that module
 - a `run` function that runs the main commands
 - it is expected that `run` the main takeaways from the command with `_log_err`, `_log_warning` and `_log_info` without the user having to read the full command output.

-An example of a script is in `share/metadmin/module-template`.
+An example of a module is in `share/metadmin/module-template`.

-**Pull requests are accepted for new scripts.**
+**Pull requests are accepted for new modules.**